KasperHesse/chisel-click/README.md

 The asynchronous circuit components have been tested using [cocotb](https://github.com/cocotb/cocotb/) and [Icarus Verilog](http://iverilog.icarus.com/).

-To run a test in a directory under `src/test/python`, execute
+Cocotb tests are located in `src/test/python`.
+To run a specific test, execute
 ```
 make single TESTNAME=<testname>
 ```
+while in the root directory of the project.
 To execute all tests, simply run `make test`.
 Before running the tests, be sure to execute `make gen` to generate the Verilog files that are tested.

+In addition to testing all circuit components with cocotb, a method for testing asynchronous circuits in ChiselTest, an otherwise synchronous-only framework, has been implemented.
+This is found in `src/test/scala/click/HandshakeTesting.scala`

 Sources
 ===